 - decreased bladder and bowel control

 - difficulty walking

 - reduced coordination

 Pain may also radiate to different areas of the body, such as the arms or rib cage.

 Treatments for a bulging disk will depend on its severity and location.
+Doctors may recommend:

 Physical therapy and exercises may help a person strengthen the muscles around the disk and improve mobility.